-is dishonest, corrupt, unethical or improper

-is illegal or criminal (including theft, fraud, drug sale/use, violence or threatened violence, damage to property)

-contravenes legislation or constitutes an offence

-does not comply with IRT policies, procedures or practice

-puts the safety of individuals at risk

-represents a danger to the public or financial system.
+- is dishonest, corrupt, unethical or improper - is illegal or criminal (including theft, fraud, drug sale/use, violence or threatened violence, damage to property) - contravenes legislation or regulatory requirements or constitutes an offence - does not comply with IRT policies, procedures or practice - puts the safety of individuals at risk - represents a danger to the public or financial system.

+Due to specific legislative requirements:

+- elder abuse allegations are dealt with separately under Policy 1.05 Elder Abuse - Personal Work-related Grievances are dealt with separately under Policy 2.07 Grievance / Dispute Resolution - reportable incidents under the Aged Care Act and the National Disability Insurance Scheme Act are dealt with separately under the Incident Management Procedure.

-Policy Principles.
+3 Policy principles

-IRT has adopted the following principles in relation to its wrongdoing reporting program:
+IRT has adopted the following principles in relation to its Wrongdoing Reporting Program:

 - a) IRT will protect the identity of Disclosers as far as possible and in compliance with its legislative obligations.
-Disclosers may also be entitled to protection under the Corporations Act. - b) IRT will support and protect Disclosers who have reasonable grounds to suspect Reportable Conduct, from reprisal action as a result of making a Disclosure. - c) IRT will conduct investigations in an objective, fair, reasonable, independent and confidential manner.
+Disclosers may also be entitled to protection under the Corporations Act and where relevant the Aged Care Act and the National Disability Insurance Scheme Act. - b) IRT will encourage and provide support to Disclosers who have reasonable grounds to suspect Reportable Conduct.
+Support is provided where appropriate and with the person's consent. - c) IRT will conduct investigations in an objective, fair, reasonable, independent and confidential manner.
 Investigations will follow the rules of natural justice and procedural fairness. - d) IRT may pursue legal or disciplinary action against a Discloser acting with vexatious or malicious intent, or who knowingly provides any part of a false disclosure.
-IRT may not extend protection to a whistleblower against reprisals in these circumstances. - e) All Disclosures are to be treated on a confidential basis, subject to any regulatory or legislative requirements. - f) Disclosers may choose to report anonymously.
+IRT may not extend protection to a whistleblower against reprisals in these circumstances. - e) All Disclosures are to be treated on a confidential basis, subject to any regulatory or legislative requirements. - f) Disclosers may choose to report anonymously and will be entitled to the same protections.
 However, Disclosers are encouraged to identify themselves to assist with providing any further information and to ensure that protection and support can be provided.